n8sOrganization/etcd_cluster_tls/readme.md

 ```bash
 sudo chmod -R 700 /var/lib/etcd && sudo chmod -R 550 /etc/ssl/etcd
 ```

+All files are now where they need to be, you can delete the directory you've been using to create certificates and download etcd files to.

 5. Create etcd systemd unit file

 ```console